ronenOptimove/Optimove-APIs/Sandbox/readme.md

  1. **Who can provide me access to the sandbox?**
 Please see [Requesting Access](#request-access) above. <br/><br/>
- 2. **Why am I getting error when trying to call the GetRegisteredEventListeners API?**
-This API function is current unavailable in the Sandbox environment.
-It will  be available in Production. <br/>If you want to verify the URL was indeed registered, please contact the Product Integration Team with the URL and they will confirm.<br/><br/>
- 3. **We are not receiving any event in case of scheduled campaigns unless we press 'Run' and ignore the warning.
+ 2. **We are not receiving any event in case of scheduled campaigns unless we press 'Run' and ignore the warning.
 Is this the valid step?**
 This is a valid behavior in the Sandbox environment.
 In your / client's production instance, a daily process will run the pre-scheduled campaigns and fire the event notifications.<br/><br/>
- 4. **Where can we see the metrics which we posted using UpdateCampaignMetrics?**
+ 3. **Where can we see the metrics which we posted using UpdateCampaignMetrics?**
 The client will see it the Campaign Analysis inside their production Optimove instance.
 This cannot be simulated in the Sandbox environment.<br/><br/>
- 5. **What Channel ID should we use?**
+ 4. **What Channel ID should we use?**
 In the Sandbox environment, you will be able to use the generic channels (email, sms, etc).
 Please see [Requesting Access](#request-access) above and fill out the relevant form.
 The Product Integration Team will enable the relevant channel requested.<br/>
 	> **Note**:  Once in production, the Channel ID will be changed to your real designated Channel ID that will be created for you. <br/><br/>

- 6. **Why am I seeing many templates under my chosen channel?**
+ 5. **Why am I seeing many templates under my chosen channel?**
 Since its a shared environment, other Optimove’ clients, vendors/partners are synchronizing their templates for testing purposes only.
 <br/>
  6. **Will I see the templates i have added using AddTemplate function?**